bgeertsen/team-profile-generator/README.md

 ## Installation

-clone repo, run 'npm i'
+Clone the repo, or download the zip file and extract.
+In the terminal run 'npm i' and that's all!
+(video in next section covers installation and a usage demo)

 ## Usage

-enter node index to fill out prompt info for your page
+After installation enter 'node index.js' in the terminal to run the app (see video).

 ## Contributing

 Feel free to reach out with any suggestions

-## Credits
+## Tests

+Current tests make sure that each file in /lib creates and employee object.

 ## Questions